grafana/writers-toolkit/docs/sources/writing-guide/image-guidelines/index.md

 *Do not* use screenshots for the following items:

+-  Simple create operations, such as create a user, a team, an organization, and so on
+-  Primary or secondary navigation items
 -  Code samples (show code samples in code blocks)
 -  Dialog boxes that are easy to understand
 -  Message text (instead show message text within the Markdown)